Pakistan

 IMPACT

-• About 70% of the seed produced under VBSEs was successfully marketed at premium prices.
-The market price for wheat was around 1,500 rupees (8.75 USD)/50 kg, whereas VBSE farmers were able to sell seed from 2,500 to 3,500 rupees (14.58 to 20.41 USD)/50 kg bag.
+• ICARDA-improved fodder varieties of Alfalfa and Berseem; their yields were significantly (P<0.05) higher than the local variety.
+70% of the seed produced under Village Based Seed Enterprise (VBSEs) was successfully marketed at premium prices.
+The market price for wheat was around 1,500 rupees (8.75 USD)/50 kg bag, whereas VBSE farmers were able to sell the seed from 2,500 to 3,500 rupees (14.58 to 20.41 USD)/50 kg bag.

-• Of the anthelmintics tested, animals treated with Nilzan plus, Ivermectin and Atreefal Deedan under ICARDA’s livestock programs showed the highest reduction (90-97%) in fecal parasitic egg counts, followed by Deedani (80-86%) and Kirmar (73-76%)
+• Of the anthelmintics tested, animals treated with Nilzan plus, Ivermectin, and Atreefal Deedan under ICARDA’s livestock programs showed the highest reduction (90-97%) in fecal parasitic egg counts, followed by Deedani (80-86%) and Kirmar (73-76%).

 Innovations in Pakistan